Cautions for Plug-n-Fire

 ASSEMBLY

-- L&L stands typically raise the floor of the kiln by 8" (20 cm) - except for the Plug-n-Fire which is 5" (13 cm)
+- L&L kiln stands typically raise the kiln floor 8" (20 cm), except for the Plug-n-Fire model, which is 5" (13 cm).

 - See this link about installing kiln on a wood floor.